What I’ve Learned About Purpose After Ten Years of Struggle

 To be here now is the ultimate blessing.
 To arrive in a state of zero communication, zero distraction, minimal sound, minimal visual chaos... just to be.

 When are you most content?
 When do you embrace the now and the silence & clarity that comes with minimal input?
 It's like being in a cave, but without the fear of whether you might make it out or not.
 Without the need for someone else to arrive.
-Without the desire for more or even less.
-To have and cherish time for what it is and the magic that comes with nothingness.
+Without the desire for more, or less.
+To have and cherish time for what it is and the magic that comes with stillness.
 I have written before that the true magic of looking at the stars is not the stars themselves but the space between the glimmers of light.
 The space within has the potential to reveal something more than what we can see in the spec of light that we call stars.

-Why do we look up into the abyss/space and search for meaning in the stars but not in the great expanse of nothingness?
+Why do we (I) look up into the abyss/space and search for meaning in the stars but not in the great expanse of nothingness?
 This is the truest form of human longing and search ~ re-searching for meaning and purpose.

-Thought should accompany action, never be a substitute for it.
+Could it be… that thought should accompany action, never be a substitute for it.